artalar/reatom/docs/src/pages/guides/atomization.md

 description: How to doing fabrics right with Reatom
 ---

-You could store your data from the backend in atoms without any mappings, but for better control and get access to more reactive features it is a good practice to wrap some of your model slices to atoms.
+You could store your data from the backend in atoms without any mappings, but it is a good practice to wrap some of your model slices to atoms for better control and to have access to more reactive features.
 The rule is simple: **mutable properties should be an atom, readonly properties shout stay a primitive**.

-> This rule is generic, but you always could find a corner cases which you need to handle differently.
-For example, if you have a big list (>10_000) of entities which have a lot of editable properties (>10) it may be not optimal to create an atom for each property.
-Wrap an entity to atom with a primitive properties and update it by entity object recreation would be reasonably in this case.
+> This rule is generic, but you could always find a corner case you need to handle differently.
+For example, if you have an extensive list (>10_000) of entities that have a lot of editable properties (>10), it may be not optimal to create an atom for each property.
+Wrap an entity to an atom with primitive properties and updating it by entity object recreation would be reasonable in this case.
-> This is where explicit atoms declarations looks powerful.
-In state managers with proxy-based API you mostly couldn't control an atoms/stores/signals creations, use a dot - create an observer.
-Implicit reactivity is handy for simple cases, but isn't flexible for complex cases.
-Reatom always trying to be simple and brief, but the main design goal is to be the best tool for huge apps which means not taking control away from the developer.
+> This is where explicit atoms declarations look powerful.
+In state managers with proxy-based API, you mostly couldn’t control an atoms/stores/signals creations, use a dot - to create an observer.
+Implicit reactivity is handy for simple cases but isn’t flexible for complex cases.
+Reatom is always trying to be simple and brief, but the main design goal is to be the best tool for huge apps which means not taking control away from the developer.

 In case you have a user model with editable `name` property: